Your IT Account

 Click here to learn how to forward your emails.

 STEP 4: Get Online!

-Our “eduroam” Wi-Fi service is available to all students on both campuses and also in some of the halls of residence.
-To connect, enter your Bucks New University email address (e.g. firstname.lastname@example.org) and your password.
+Our “eduroam” Wi-Fi service is available to all students on all campuses.
+To connect, enter your Bucks New University email address (e.g. email@example.com) and your password.

 Click here to know more about the Network and Wi-Fi Services at Bucks.

 Usernames, passwords and e-mail addresses for returning students will remain the same as last year.